-ADVANCED STUDIES IN COMPUTER SCIENCE
+ADVANCED STUDIES IN COMPUTERSCIENCE

+Grade Level: 12

+Course Credit: 1 credit, two semesters

 Prerequisite: AP Computer Science and teacher recommendation

 This course will be tailored to meet the needs of the students.
 If there is enough interest, a traditional teacher-led course could be offered.
 If not, then an Independent Study program would be set up.
 The student would have to be self-motivated and would be responsible for the development of the tasks and assessments.
 Topics might include robotics, virtual worlds, internet programming, Java GUI applets, gaming, advanced data structures, etc. Students could even suggest a topic they want to study.